discrete-notes/discrete-notes.github.io/_posts/2020-11-26-SSS-report-2-compression.md

 and the $\alpha$).

-Getting to a stationary distribution is not proven to be fast (the best upper bounds are polynomial), but simulations show that one gets a compressed configuration in polynomial time.
+Getting to a stationary distribution is not proven to be fast (the best upper bounds are exponential), but simulations show that one gets a compressed configuration in polynomial time.
 One thing to note here is that one can actually get to an $\alpha$-compressed configuration much before stabilization, so this discrepancy is not that surprising.